fredericGette/Lumia520/content/developer_device/README.md

 In Field Medic:
 - Accept the *End User License Agreement*.
-- Select *Device Status* to see the current IP address of the phone.
+- Select *Device Status* to see the current IP and Bluetooth addresses of the phone.